 The Guggenheims: One of America’s Best Known Families

-The name Guggenheim is synonymous in America with philanthropy and achievement.
-In the 19th century, family patriarch, Meyer, amassed a fortune from mining and smelting.
-His business acumen and philanthropic ways were inherited by his large brood who made names for themselves during their lifetimes.
-Their good works and family name live on.
-Many members of the Guggenheim family are entombed in Salem Fields Cemetery , an historic Jewish cemetery which straddles the Brooklyn/Queens border.
-Their octagonal-shaped mausoleum was built in 1899 at a cost exceeding $100,000 and is the largest mausoleum in the cemetery.
-It was created by American architect Henry Beaumont Herts who is also responsible for a number of other monuments on the grounds.
+Many members of the family are are entombed in Salem Fields Cemetery, an historic Jewish cemetery that is located on the border between Brooklyn and Queens.
+Their octagonal-shaped mausoleum, which is the largest in the cemetery, was built in 1899 by American architect Henry Beaumont Herts, and cost over $100,000.
 The white marble structure was modeled after the Tower of the Winds in Athens in the Italian neoclassical style.
 Barbara Myers Guggenheim, the wife of family patriarch Meyer, was the first to be entombed there after her sudden death in 1890.
-Meyer’s grand-nephew, Harry Guggenheim (my favorite), co-founder of the Long Island ’s newspaper Newsday was also entombed within the structure after his death in 1970.
+Meyer’s grand-nephew, Harry Guggenheim (my favorite), co-founder of the Long Island newspaper Newsday was also entombed within the structure after he died in 1970..

 Comments